 The COVID-19 virus has caused people to rethink their consumption habits and brands to make major adjustments to their business functions.
 Needless to say that almost every industry has been affected in either a positive or negative way.
 The packaging industry is seeing a mix of trends.
-Brands are making significant changes.
+Brands are making significant changes: from cosmetic trends to eCommerce, the landscape is constantly evolving.
 In turn, their supply chain is working to adapt to those changes.
 PackMojo examines these changes and the new trends emerging in the packaging industry.

 Rethinking plastic packaging